UTokyo-FieldPhenomics-Lab/EasyIDP/docs/python_api/pix4d.rst

 Functions
 =========

-This module (``easyidp.pix4d``) also contains the following standard-alone functions for preocessing GeoTiff file directly.
+This module (``easyidp.pix4d``) also contains the following standard-alone functions for preocessing Pix4D projects directly.

 .. caution::